RascalSoftware/RAT-Docs/source/index.rst

 Reflectivity Algorithms Toolbox (RAT) is a toolbox for analysing neutron reflectivity data at multiple contrasts.
-It has been designed as the calculation engine for the upcoming RasCAL-2, which will supersede the reflectivity software |RasCAL|.
+It has been designed as the calculation engine for the upcoming RasCAL-2, which will supersede the reflectivity software `RasCAL <https://github.com/arwelHughes/RasCAL_2019>`_.

 It is designed to be flexible, allowing analysis using traditional layer models, but also using user-defined custom models, which can be parameterised by the user however they wish (either as an array of layers, or a continuous SLD profile).
-It is also incredibly fast; the core algorithm code is native C++, created from the MATLAB source code using |MATLAB Coder|.
+It is also incredibly fast; the core algorithm code is native C++, created from the MATLAB source code using `MATLAB Coder <https://www.mathworks.com/products/matlab-coder.html>`_.

 By separating the GUI from the toolbox, users can create and run a full analysis from a script, which can be written in either our MATLAB or Python API.